silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 lastUpdated: 2025-07-25
 ---

 Locale Data Markup Language (LDML) is an XML format used for locale data.
-The most prolific user of LDML is the CLDR.
+The most prolific user of LDML is the CLDR, which is described on the [CLDR and SLDR][cldr and sldr] page on this site.

 The specifications for LDML structure are described in [Unicode Technical Standard #35][uts35], though that documentation is quite dense.
 For that reason, an abridged example of the LDML file  `es.xml` (Spanish) is depicted below for reference: